 This course focuses on practical application of curriculum theory and process through dance projects.
-Historical analysis is used as an interdisciplinary focus to produce works-in-progress.
-Credit toward fulfilling course requirements may be awarded for participation in a minimum of one production (choreographer or performer), for arts-related field experiences with instructor approval, and for satisfactorily completing advanced analysis assignments.
+Historical analysis is used as an interdisciplinary focus to produce toward fulfilling works-in-progress.
+Credit requirements may be awarded for participation in a minimum of one production (choreographer or performer), for arts-related field experiences with instructor approval, and for satisfactorily completing advanced analysis assignments.
 A minimum of 140 after-school, supervised hours are required.
 Students will complete a documented research paper and make a formal end-of-course presentation.
 Students must maintain a passing grade in all courses to remain in this program, as well as to remain in each performance.
+Qualified students will take either Dance Arts IV OR Dance Arts IV with Practicum.

 Prerequisite: Dance Arts III.
-Application required.
+Application & interview required.